Hi, I’m Bob and I use the name Kilburnlad on social media and elsewhere.

-On this site I’ve included a bit about me and my interests, and a little about Chatteris, in particular the small yard where we live that has a bit of history.
+Here I’ve included a bit about me and my interests, and a little about Chatteris, in particular the small yard where we live that has a bit of history.

 Like many young boys, and in those days it was mainly boys, I started fishing as a youngster and was ‘hooked’ from the off.
 Life then sort of got in the way and I returned to the waterside around 2003, after which it once again became a bit of a passion.
-I now have a YouTube channel and a dedicated website foe Bob Goes Fishing.
+I now have a YouTube channel and a dedicated website for Bob Goes Fishing.

 Like fishing, photography has featured in my life since I was about 13.
 Starting off with a basic Halina 35X 35mm camera, this taught me the fundamentals of focus, aperture and shutter speed.
 A move to a Pentax ME Super provided a workhorse camera for many years.
 After a couple of digital SLRs I now rely on my iPhone 13 Plus!